-Since 2000, we have incurred parity expense primarily because the load in the Member Systems' territories has been either growing at a faster rate or declining at a slower rate than the load of other ITS Owners.
-We expect this trend to continue.
-Also, current and projected off-system sales, for us as well as other ITS Owners, are considerably less now than in previous years, which negatively affects our parity position.
-Therefore, as part of a long-term plan to achieve investment parity in the ITS, we will continue to build as well as purchase assets from other ITS Owners, as is permitted under the ITSA.
+Since 2000, we have incurred parity expense primarily because the loads in the Member Systems' territories has been either growing at a faster rate or declining at a slower rate than the loads of other ITS Owners.
+We expect this trend to continue and accelerate given current economic development in Georgia.
+As part of a long-term plan to achieve investment parity in the ITS, we will continue to build as well as purchase assets from other ITS Owners, as is permitted under both the ITSA and our parity management agreement/procedure with Georgia Power.
+For example, during 2024, we anticipate closing on a transmission asset acquisition with Georgia Power valued at approximately \$317 million.